davefp/handsome/README.md

 ## What is Handsome?

-Handsome is a dashboard framework written in ruby and [JSX](https://facebook.github.io/jsx/).
+Handsome is a dashboard framework written in javascript.

 It is currently a work-in-progress.

-Handsome is a cousin to [Dashing](http://dashing.io), which is also a ruby-based dashboard framework.
+Handsome is a cousin to [Dashing](http://dashing.io).

 # Getting Started

 ## Prerequisites

-You will need *ruby* and *npm* installed before you can do anything.
+You will need *node* and *npm* installed before you can do anything.

 You'll also need *redis* installed.
 [Read the quickstart guide to get going quickly](http://redis.io/topics/quickstart).